ExxistanceDC/Segagaga-English-Translation/README.md

 - All chapter dialogue translated
 - All cutscenes subtitled in English
 - Staff credits translated
+- New English subtitles for the SHMUP portion (c/o ASM Wizard VincentNL)
 - All 500+ in-game UI textures redrawn in English
 - Title Screen/Options/Chapter Interstitial screens redrawn in English
 - All VMU save and application metadata translated in Dreamcast's BIOS menu save manager